Layla

 Mix Engineer: Jay Mark & Steve Rinkoff

-Derek & The Dominos had a brief career that lasted from 1970 to 1971.
-During that time, they recorded the album Layla and Other Assorted Love Songs.
-This album is widely regarded as Eric Clapton’s greatest achievement, and its hit single, Layla, is undoubtedly his most memorable song.
+Derek and the Dominos had a short career that lasted barely a year between 1970 and 1971, but in that time they recorded the album Layla and Other Assorted Love Songs.
+This record is widely regarded as Eric Clapton’s greatest achievement, and its centrepiece, Layla, remains his most iconic song.
+Released in March 1971, it captured the raw emotion of Clapton’s unrequited love for Pattie Boyd, then married to his close friend George Harrison.